apiaryio/dredd/docs/hooks.rst

 For addressing specific test steps is used the **transaction names** of the compiled HTTP transactions (*actions*) from the API description.

-In order to retrieve transaction names please run Dredd with the ``--names`` argument last and it will print all available names of transactions.
+In order to retrieve transaction names please run Dredd with the :option:`--names` option last and it will print all available names of transactions.

 For example, given an API Blueprint file ``api-description.apib`` as following: